ibm-cloud-docs/Registry/ts_index.md

 All `ibmcloud cr` commands fail.

 {: tsCauses}

-- The `container-registry` CLI plug-in is out of date and needs updating.
+The `container-registry` CLI plug-in is out of date and needs updating.

 {: tsResolve}
-You can fix this problem in the following way:

-- Upgrade to the most recent version of the `container-registry` CLI plug-in, see [Updating the `container-registry` CLI plug-in](/docs/services/Registry?topic=registry-registry_setup_cli_namespace#registry_cli_update).
+Upgrade to the most recent version of the `container-registry` CLI plug-in, see [Updating the `container-registry` CLI plug-in](/docs/services/Registry?topic=registry-registry_setup_cli_namespace#registry_cli_update).

 ## {{site.data.keyword.registrylong_notm}} commands fail with `'cr' is not a registered command.
 See 'ibmcloud help'.`
 {: #ts_login_error}